dart-lang/pana/test/goldens/end2end/lints-1.0.0.json_report.md

 ### [*] 0/0 points: WASM compatibility

-Package is compatible with runtime wasm, and will be rewarded additional points in a future version of the scoring model.
+This package is compatible with runtime `wasm`, and will be rewarded additional points in a future version of the scoring model.
 See https://dart.dev/web/wasm for details.

 ## 50/50 Pass static analysis